DNCHOW1/Carmax-Price-Correlations/README.md

 # Carmax-Price-Correlations
+This is our first-attempt at a data science project.
 Scraping Carmax's website and attempting to visualize correlations.